-In this article, we’ll cover the best headphone brands available today in 2020.
-This article will be focused on the best companies that make higher-end headphones as well as the best companies that make headphones for the mass markets.
+In this article, we’ll cover the best headphone brands available in 2023.
+We will include the best companies that make higher-end headphones as well as the best companies that make headphones for the mass markets.

 High-end quality, mass-market prices